 This page may contain affiliate links.
 I only recommend products that I would use myself.
 I may earn a small commission when you make purchases through these links at no additional cost to you.
 Thank you.
 As an Amazon Affiliate, I earn from qualifying purchases.
 For more information please read my Disclosure Policy.

 A great sheet pan meal is quick, family-friendly, and easy to prepare.
 And because the entire meal is cooked on one sheet pan clean up is a breeze!
 Just pick your favorite protein, add a couple of vegetables, and a pop of flavor, then toss it all together on a sheet pan for a complete dinner.

 1. Choose a protein

 Most meals start by choosing a protein.
 Plan to cook 1/4 to 3/4 pounds per person.
 Here are suggested cooking times for some of the most popular proteins.
 Remember that all ovens and therefore cook times will vary.
-It is best to check your food’s temperature using a meat thermometer throughout the cooking process.
+It is best to check your food’s temperature using an probe thermometer.

 Poultry should be cooked to an internal temperature of 165 degrees Fahrenheit.
 If you don’t have a thermometer, make sure all of the juices that come from the chicken run clear and not pink.

 |Chicken Breast Bone-In||30 to 40 Minutes|